Phil Mickelson has been one of the most popular professional golfers throughout his long career, having turned professional in 1992.

 His grandfather, Alfred Santos, worked as a caddie at Pebble Beach.
 It was as a child that the right-handed Mickelson adopted his famous left-handed swing after mirroring his father on the fairway.

-After high school, Mickelson attended Arizona State University on a golf scholarship where he truly began to emerge as a star on the golf scene.
-While a member of the Sun Devils’ golf team, “Lefty” became a three-time Haskins Award winner and a three-time NCAA Individual Champion.
+After high school in California, Mickelson attended Arizona State University on a golf scholarship and truly began to emerge as a star on the golf scene.
+While a member of the Sun Devils' golf team, "Lefty" became a three-time Haskins Award winner and a three-time NCAA Individual Champion.

 For all the success that Mickelson displayed in college, his biggest win in Tempe was meeting his wife.